 Current Funded Research Projects

 prisonHEALTH is an emerging group.
-It hosts three foundational research projects:
+It hosts four foundational research projects:

 Dr Philippa Tomczak has been awarded a £1.2 million grant through the prestigious UK Research and Innovation (UKRI) Future Leaders Fellowship programme to further her work into prison regulation for safer prisons and societies.